Thertzlor/Revenant/README.md

 # Revenant: Advanced Lua framework for LGS profiles
 Are you fed up with the limitations of the LGS macro system?
 Would you prefer to map your keybindings and macros in a simple text file rather than a clunky GUI?

-**Revenant** is a framework that provides a unified and intuitive way to utilize the full power of Logitech's lua scripting features without having to wrestle with the awkward API.
+**Revenant** leverages the full power of Logitech's lua scripting features without you needing to wrestle with the awkward API.
+LGS itself is delegated to selecting profiles while Revenant manages the bindings via lua files, no need to assign commands using the GUI.
-It is also meant to be usable without much lua programming experience.
+The framework is also designed to be usable without much lua programming experience.

 When using Revenant you don't strictly write *lua*, you define macro logic within Revenant's templating language that just happens to take the form of lua tables.
+Here's an example profile file showcasing some of the macro features:
 ```lua
 local profile = ...
 local k = profile.key